Compare travel insurance for Poland

 If you need medical help while you’re in Poland, you should find that the healthcare facilities are roughly as good as those in the UK.
 However, staff might not always speak English, so be prepared to face a language barrier.

 It’s important to make sure you’re up to date with all your vaccines before you set off for Poland, especially if you plan to spend time in more rural areas of the country.
-Poland’s forests are beautiful – but if you’re planning to go camping or enjoy a hike, especially during the summer, you may be at risk from tick-borne encephalitis (TBE).
+Poland’s forests are beautiful.
+That said, if you’re planning to go camping or enjoy a hike, especially during the summer, you may be at risk from tick-borne encephalitis (TBE).
 Ask your doctor about a TBE shot before you leave.

 The legal status of some medicines might be different in Poland.
 If you’re travelling with prescription medicines, it’s best to check in advance to make sure they’re not controlled.
 You should also bring a copy of your prescription with you.